History for Limerick’s Diarmaid Byrnes who eclipses 17-year scoring record

 28 May 2023; Diarmaid Byrnes of Limerick celebrates after the Munster GAA Hurling Senior Championship Round 5 match between Limerick and Cork at TUS Gaelic Grounds in Limerick.
 Photo by Daire Brennan/Sportsfile

-Byrnes was not the only Limerick player to reach a scoring landmark over the weekend as his club mate moved into the top 15 scorers of all time.
+Byrnes was not the only Limerick player to reach a scoring landmark over the weekend, as his club mate Aaron Gillane moved into the top 15 scorers of all time.

-And the Patrickswell duo will be hoping to continue his scoring exploits and push his record even further when Limerick face Clare in the Munster final on June 11.
+And the Patrickswell duo will be hoping to continue their scoring exploits and push their records even further when Limerick face Clare in the Munster final on June 11.

 GAA coverage on Sporting Limerick is brought to you in association with Noels Menswear, shop online here or visit in Dooradoyle, Limerick City or Newcastle West.